thierleft/2-5DUNet-supervised-vascular-segmentation-Kaggle/tutorial/README.md

 # 2.5D U-Net for Vascular Segmentation (HiP-CT) Tutorial

 Step-by-step guide to run the Team 1 Kaggle model on the UCL CS HPC.
+The goal is to train/fine-tune this supervised 2.5D U-Net with ConvNeXt-tiny encoder for segmentation of vasculature or other structures in 3D HiP-CT volumes.

 ---

 ## 1. Prepare dataset and essential metadata after downloading TIFF slices

+> **TL;DR** Need TIFF slices, dataset dimensions, mean and standard deviation within organ mask.

 You can access HiP-CT datasets on your local machine through Globus (some details here https://github.com/HiPCTProject) or using `hoa-tools` (repository here https://github.com/HumanOrganAtlas/hoa-tools).
 A script in the preprocessing_helpers folder is included to download datasets as TIFF files through `hoa-tools`.

 To alleviate the impact of intensity histogram shifts, a normalization based on z-score is conducted in the model's data loader.
 This data loader requires the data shape as [Z,X,Y], mean and standard deviation (SD).
-A script in the preprocessing_helpers is included to compute means and SD is provided, and requires the user to have produced organ masks to compute intensity from that region of interest (ROI), ignoring background intensities.
+A script in the preprocessing_helpers is included to compute means and SD, and requires the user to have produced whole organ masks to compute intensity histogram taken within the organ region of interest (ROI), ignoring background intensities.
 I would recommend using `organ-masker` for this (available in respository https://github.com/HiPCTProject/organ-masker).
 You then need to manually input these values in the `dataset.py` script (all normalization is handled in the code from there).

 ## 2. Send data on the UCL CS HPC

+> **TL;DR** Choose your preferred way to transfer your TIFF datasets to the cluster.

 ### Send all local folders and subfolders containing TIFF files on cluster using `rsync`

-If you on a computer wired to the UCL network or using UCL VPN, you can directly `rsync` your files to the cluster servers.
+If you're on a computer wired to the UCL network or with an active UCL VPN, you can directly `rsync` your files to the cluster servers.
 On your Linux or [WSL](https://github.com/microsoft/WSL) command promt, run locally:

 ```bash
 rsync -avz /mnt/d/ucemlef/DATA_FOLDER ID@pryor.cs.ucl.ac.uk:/home/ID/storage/STORAGESPACE_NAME/
 ```

+You will be promtped to input your UCL CS HPC password and then the transfer will begin.

 ### Send Dropbox folders containing TIFF files on cluster using `wget`

-If you have successfully uploaded all your datasets on Dropbox, you can download them directly to the cluster by copying the share link (and switching the end `dl=0` to `dl=1`, enabling direct download).
+If you have previously successfully uploaded all your datasets on Dropbox, you can download them directly to the cluster by leveraging the share link option (and switching the end `dl=0` to `dl=1`, enabling direct download).
 In a terminal on the cluster, submit with `qsub` an .sh file with these command lines (full example to download the Kaggle kidney dataset in the submission_scripts folder):

 ```bash
 wget -O DATASET_NAME.zip "https://www.dropbox.com/DROPBOX_SHARELINK&dl=1"